 Princeton Summer Theater manages its own box office; we are not affiliated with the McCarter Theatre Center Box Office, or the Princeton University Ticketing Office.
 To purchase tickets for Princeton Summer Theater, you must use our online box office powered by Brown Paper Tickets, or call our own box office at 732-997-0205.

 Where can I get discounted tickets?

 All over!
 We encourage you to seek out our community partners for special deals, ask a current subscriber, or follow our Facebook feed for flash sales and coupon codes.

 (The only way to guarantee that you won't receive a discount is by berating a member of the box office staff.)

 I've been a patron for years. why are you asking me for my address or email address again?
 Don't you have that on file?

 Since PST's management turns over almost every year, and since such a long time passes between seasons, we like to double-check our records every year.
-It's not that we've forgotten you - we're just doing our best to build a comprehensive system and keep our records accurate.
+It's not that we've forgotten you, but that we're just doing our best to build a comprehensive system and keep our records accurate.